 - Submit a letter of recommendation from a professor

-An average of 10 applicants were selected each year.
+From 2013 to 2017, an average of 10 applicants were selected each year.
 After STEPS received a state contract, the number of participants per year was increased to 15 in 2018-19 and the number of applicants was 21 for the 2019-20 cohort.
 Once accepted into the STEPS program, participants attend about 6 in-person meetings, take an online Medical College Admission Test (MCAT) preparatory course, and receive: